 If you’d like some inspiration, Take Them Outside on Pinterest has been compiling a board filled with nature craft and nature art ideas.
 Go follow it and you’ll always have some nature crafting ideas close at hand.

 Take a hike Tuesday: Use this day as a reminder to get outside for a walk or bike-ride through the park or out on a nature trail.
+Check out these tips for hiking with kids.

 Water-filled Wednesday: Go to the beach, the creek, the river, do some puddle jumping, build drift-wood rafts, or ask Grandpa to take the kids fishing.